bairblog/bairblog.github.io/_posts/2020-11-02-supervised-rl.md

 <img
 src="https://bair.berkeley.edu/static/blog/supervised_rl/hipi.png" width="90%">
 <br />
-<i>Figure 2: CAPTION</i>
+<i>Figure 2: A number of recent multi-task RL algorithms organize experience
+based on what task each piece of experience solved.
+This process of post-hoc organization is closely related to hindsight relabeling and inverse RL, and lies at the core of recent multi-task RL algorithms that are based on supervised learning.</i>
 </p>

 A number of recent algorithms can be viewed as reincarnations of this idea, with a twist.
 The twist is that finding good data becomes much easier in the multi-task setting.
 These works typically either operate directly in a multi-task setting or modify the single-task setting to look like one.
 As we increase the number of tasks, all experience becomes optimal for some task.
 We now view three recent papers through this lens:

-**Goal-conditioned imitation learning**:[^Ghosh19][^Ding19][^Savinov18][^Lynch20LMP] In a goal-reaching task our data distribution consists of both the states and actions, as well as the attempted goal.
+**Goal-conditioned imitation learning**:[[Savinov 2018][Savinov18], [Ghosh 2019][Ghosh19], [Ding 2019][Ding19], [Lynch 2020][Lynch20LMP]] In a goal-reaching task our data distribution consists of both the states and actions, as well as the attempted goal.
 As a robot's failure to reach a commanded goal is nonetheless a success for reaching the goal it actually reached, we can optimize the data distribution by replacing the originally commanded goals with the goals actually reached.
-Thus, the hindsight relabelling performed by goal-conditioned imitation learning[^Ghosh19][^Ding19][^Savinov18][^Lynch20LMP] and hindsight experience replay[^Andrychowicz17] can be viewed as optimizing a non-parametric data distribution.
+Thus, the hindsight relabelling performed by goal-conditioned imitation learning [[Savinov 2018][Savinov18], [Ghosh 2019][Ghosh19], [Ding 2019][Ding19], [Lynch 2020][Lynch20LMP]] and hindsight experience replay [[Andrychowicz 2017][Andrychowicz17]] can be viewed as optimizing a non-parametric data distribution.
 Moreover, goal-conditioned imitation can be viewed as simply doing supervised learning (a.k.a behavior cloning) on optimized data.
 Interestingly, when this goal-conditioned imitation procedure with relabeling is repeated iteratively, it can be shown that this is a convergent procedure for learning policies from scratch, even if no expert data is provided at all![^Ghosh19] This is particularly promising because it essentially provides us a technique for off-policy RL without explicitly requiring any bootstrapping or value function learning, significantly simplifying the algorithm and tuning process.

-**Reward-Conditioned Policies**:[^Kumar19] Interestingly, we can the extend the insight discussed above to single-task RL, if we can view non-expert trajectories collected from sub-optimal policies as optimal supervision for some family of tasks.
+**Reward-Conditioned Policies**:[[Kumar 2019][Kumar19], [Srivastava 2019][Srivastava19]] Interestingly, we can the extend the insight discussed above to single-task RL, if we can view non-expert trajectories collected from sub-optimal policies as optimal supervision for some family of tasks.
 Of course, these sub-optimal trajectories may not maximize reward, but they are optimal for matching the reward of the given trajectory.
-Thus, we can modify the policy to be conditioned on a desired vlaue of long-term reward (i.e., the return) and follow a similar strategy as goal-conditioned imitation learning: execute rollouts using this reward-conditioned policy by commanding a desired value of return, relabel the commanded return values to the observed returns, which gives us optimized data non-parametrically, and finally, run supervised learning on this optimized data.
-We show[^Kumar19] that by simply optimizing the data in a non-parameteric fashion via simple re-weighting schemes, we can obtain an RL method that is guaranteed to converge to the optimal policy and is simpler than most RL methods in that it does not require parameteric return estimators which might be hard to tune.
+Thus, we can modify the policy to be conditioned on a desired value of long-term reward (i.e., the return) and follow a similar strategy as goal-conditioned imitation learning: execute rollouts using this reward-conditioned policy by commanding a desired value of return, relabel the commanded return values to the observed returns, which gives us optimized data non-parametrically, and finally, run supervised learning on this optimized data.
+We show [[Kumar 2019][Kumar19]] that by simply optimizing the data in a non-parametric fashion via simple re-weighting schemes, we can obtain an RL method that is guaranteed to converge to the optimal policy and is simpler than most RL methods in that it does not require parametric return estimators which might be hard to tune.

-**Hindsight Inference for Policy Improvement**:[^Eysenbach20] While the connections between goal-reaching algorithms and dataset optimization are neat, until recently it was unclear how to apply similar ideas to more general multi-task settings, such as a discrete set of reward functions or sets of reward defined by varying (linear) combinations of bonus and penalty terms.
+**Hindsight Inference for Policy Improvement**:[[Eysenbach 2020][Eysenbach20]] While the connections between goal-reaching algorithms and dataset optimization are neat, until recently it was unclear how to apply similar ideas to more general multi-task settings, such as a discrete set of reward functions or sets of reward defined by varying (linear) combinations of bonus and penalty terms.
 To resolve this open question, we started with the intuition that optimizing the data distribution corresponds to answering the following question: "if you assume that your experience was optimal, what tasks were you trying to solve?"
 Intriguily, this is precisely the question that *inverse RL* answers.
 This suggests that we can simply use inverse RL to relabel data in *arbitrary* multi-task settings: inverse RL provides a theoretically grounded mechanism for sharing experience across tasks.
 This result is exciting for two reasons:
 1. This result tells us how to apply similar relabeling ideas to more general multi-task settings.
 Our experiments showed that relabeling experience using inverse RL accelerates learning across a wide range of multi-task settings, and even outperformed prior goal-relabelling methods on goal-reaching tasks.
 2. It turns out that relabeling with the goal actually reached is exactly equivalent to doing inverse RL with a certain sparse reward function.
-This result allows us to interpret previous goal-relabeling techniques as inverse RL, thus providing  stronger theoretical foundation for these methods.
+This result allows us to interpret previous goal-relabeling techniques as inverse RL, thus providing a stronger theoretical foundation for these methods.
 More generally, this result is exciting